 If you are a company worker that gets paid vacation and you’re really using it all, but you only get a week, then why are you still working there?
 Again, if travel is a priority you wouldn’t put up with that.

-This is not 2010: we’re at 5% unemployment and dropping.
+This is not 2010 or even 2020: the unemployment rate is low and dropping.
 Unless you have no skills, move on to greener pastures.
 There are plenty of enlightened companies in the states that do care about their workers’ health and creativity.
 You always hear about Google and Facebook, but there are plenty of others like Patagonia, Purina, and Bose that care about filling their halls with stimulated brains.
 If you’re only qualified for a retail job, work at REI or Costco, not Wal-mart.
 (And hey, if you want travel perks, Hyatt, Marriott, Southwest, Orbitz, and Kimpton usually rate highly for employee satisfaction.)

 Unfortunately, Labor Day has become a rather hollow holiday in the U.S. since all those service workers will still be manning the registers at our zillions of stores having their big Labor Day sales.
 Many worker drones who do have the day off will be frittering their money away on more stuff that will eventually go in their overstuffed garage.